How We Save Land

 When several of these priorities overlap in one place — a groundwater-fed creek that supports rare species, native forest, and bird habitat, like at Three Springs Nature Preserve — we identify that place as a priority conservation area.

-The Land Trust has identified 33 priority conservation areas across the peninsula.
+The Land Trust has identified 32 priority conservation areas across the peninsula and islands.
 These are the places most critical to Door County's ecological wellbeing.
-Focusing here ensures our resources have the greatest conservation benefit.
+Focusing protection efforts here ensures our resources have the greatest conservation benefit.
 Many of our preserves and natural areas are within these priority areas.

 A Collaborative Approach